spaceyjase/behaviour-tree-toolbox/README.md

 Albeit not specific to behaviour trees, the example shows how using godot's features, when broken down into discrete pieces of logic, simplifies some of the complexity associated with AI.

 Do note that I don't claim this is the correct or best way to implement a game and bugs do exist (for example, finding the nearest target results in an 'as the crow flies' result; the AI should be checking the length of a navigation path result).
-These are issues with the behaviour tree itself but implementation details present in all games.
+These are not issues with the behaviour tree itself but implementation details present in all games.

 The game also has some tests although no means extensive.
 The project uses [GoDotTest](https://github.com/chickensoft-games/GoDotTest).